akeneo/pim-community-dev/README.md

 Akeneo PIM Development Repository
 =================================
-Welcome to Akeneo PIM Product.
+Welcome to Akeneo PIM Product by Anais.

 This repository is used to develop the Akeneo PIM product.